slyduda/soter/README.md

 - `State`: A condition or stage in a state machine.
 A `State` can describe a phase in a process or a mode of behavior.

-- `InstructionRecord`: A process or event that causes the state machine to change from one state to another.
+- `Transition`: A process or event that causes the state machine to change from one state to another.

 - `Model`: An entity that gets updated during transitions.
 It may also define actions that will be executed during transitions.
 This is also described as context.